neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 !listing /tutorials/fhr_reflector/cht/fluid.par

-The restart file required for this stage of the calculation is created as a result of the simulation in [#part1].
+The restart file required for this stage of the calculation is created as a result of the simulation in [#part1], but is also available on Box as described at the beginning of this tutorial.
-If you only want to run this [!ac](CHT) stage of the overall calculation, you can download the restart file from Box following the instructions [here](mesh_download.md) and placing the restart file into the `tutorials/fhr_reflector/conduction` directory.

 In the `[VELOCITY]` block, the density is set to unity, because the solve is conducted in nondimensional form, such that